esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

   # hv and ref_point refer to the data above
   hv.compute(r=ref_point)  # Returns 3.25 as an answer

-2. **exclusive** - Returns the exclusive hypervolume by the point at given index (indexing starts at 0).
+2. **exclusive** - Returns the exclusive hypervolume by the point at given index.
+The exclusive hypervolume is defined as the part of the space dominated exclusively by one point and is also called its (hypervolume) contribution.

 .. code-block:: python